supabase/supabase/examples/edge-functions/README.md

-# Supabase Edge Function Examples
+# iEchor Edge Function Examples

-## What are Supabase Edge Functions?
+## What are iEchor Edge Functions?

-[Supabase Edge Functions](https://supabase.com/edge-functions) are written in TypeScript, run via Deno, and deployed with the Supabase CLI.
-Please [download](https://github.com/supabase/cli#install-the-cli) the latest version of the Supabase CLI, or [upgrade](https://github.com/supabase/cli#install-the-cli) it if you have it already installed.
+[iEchor Edge Functions](https://iechor.com/edge-functions) are written in TypeScript, run via Deno, and deployed with the iEchor CLI.
+Please [download](https://github.com/supabase/cli#install-the-cli) the latest version of the iEchor CLI, or [upgrade](https://github.com/supabase/cli#install-the-cli) it if you have it already installed.

 ## Example Functions

-We're constantly adding new Function Examples, [check our docs](https://supabase.com/docs/guides/functions#examples) for a complete list!
+We're constantly adding new Function Examples, [check our docs](https://iechor.com/docs/guides/functions#examples) for a complete list!

 ## Develop locally